Yan107351111/Prostate-Segmentation/README.md

 Sharon Haimov, a MSc student for Biomedical Engineering ,The Technion, Israel

-Yaniv Ziselman, a MSc student for Biomedical Engineering ,The Technion, Israel
+Yan Ziselman, a MSc student for Biomedical Engineering ,The Technion, Israel

 ## License: